 The German Teacher Exchange Program (GTEP) is the largest German-American teacher exchange program.
 Started in the 1986-1987 school year with seven Berlin educators who taught in Houston, Texas, it has expanded to include all sixteen German states.
-Since 1986, 1152 teachers from Germany have enriched the lives of American students as well as their own.
-The program is a true cultural exchange; the teachers join the staffs of public schools and become a part of their respective communities.
+Since 1986, 1400 teachers from Germany have enriched the lives of American students as well as their own.
+The program is a true cultural exchange; the teachers join the staffs of public schools and become part of their respective communities.
 Their lives (and income) are no different from those of their American fellow teachers.

 GTEP is administered by the Checkpoint Charlie Foundation (CCF) and financed by the Berlin state government.
 The legal basis for the program consists of formal agreements signed by the Senator (Minister) of Education in Berlin and the authorized partners in the US partner states.
 In Germany, the Checkpoint Charlie Foundation-STEP is responsible for the recruitment, briefing and pre-selection of German teachers interested in participating in the program.